yreddys/Basic--Programs--Java/README.md

 }

+// Java program to check if two strings are anagrams
 //  Java program to find the first and last index of a given integer in an array?
 //  Program to  find the common values between two lists using Java 8 streams ?
 // Valid Parenthesis problem in java